webdenim/material-components-kit/components/elevation/index.md

 @import "material-components-kit/components/elevation/elevation";
 ```

-For the rest, elevation's usage in Material Components Kit is the same as in MDC-Web.
+For the rest, elevation's usage in Material Components Kit is the same as in MDC Web.

 [Learn more about MDC Elevation]({{ page.canonical }}).